The Cost of a New Smile: Breaking Down Prices for Whitening, Veneers, and More

 Like composite bonding, composite veneers may last up to 8 years with proper care before needing to be replaced.
 Maintaining a good oral hygiene routine, and refraining from smoking or consuming foods that stain composite will help them to last as long as possible.

-Favoured by celebrities and others seeking a ‘Hollywood’ smile, porcelain veneers are a more durable alternate to composite resin, with a translucent finish that’s a closer match to natural tooth enamel.
+Porcelain veneers are often chosen by people wanting a brighter, more uniform smile.
+They are durable and stain-resistant with a translucent finish that’s a closer match to natural tooth enamel.
 While porcelain veneers cost more than composite, they also last around twice as long on average, extending the time before they need to be replaced.

 Placing porcelain veneers is a more involved treatment process, as the veneers are custom-made in a laboratory by an expert ceramist before being bonded to teeth by your dentist.
-This first involves taking digital impressions to create a wax-up (or trial smile), then removing a thin layer of enamel and applying temporary veneers while you wait for your porcelain veneers to be ready. .
+This first involves taking digital impressions to create a wax-up (or trial smile), then removing a thin layer of enamel (between 0.2mm to 0.5mm, a similar thickness to a fingernail) and applying temporary veneers while you wait for your porcelain veneers to be ready.
 When your porcelain veneers come back from the laboratory, your dentist will check that they look and feel good and make any minor adjustments needed before bonding them in place.

-A typical whitening process involves attending a check-up to ensure your teeth and gums are free of decay and gum disease before you can proceed with treatment.
-For the best possible whitening results, we also recommend you attend a professional clean before any whitening treatment begins as this will help to lift stains.
+A typical whitening process involves attending a check-up within 12 months of your whitening treatment to ensure your teeth and gums are free of decay and gum disease.
+For the best possible whitening results, we recommend you attend a professional clean within one month of starting whitening treatment as this will help to lift stains.

 If any of your teeth are misaligned, crooked or crowded, braces aren’t the only option for straightening your smile.
 Clear aligners such as the Invisalign system can straighten teeth without being noticeable in your mouth, as these thin aligners are custom-made to fit comfortably over your teeth.
 Another advantage over braces is that removable aligners can be taken out when you eat and brush your teeth, so you won’t have to change your diet.